florafauna/dice/README.md

 ### To do:

-- roll dice by pressing on dice in stead if buttons.
+- roll dice by pressing on dice in stead of buttons.
 - game is no working jet :-)
 - add score counter